 Melasma appears as mask-like patches which also have sharp edges in most cases.
 Most people have this skin abnormality in their cheeks, upper lip, or forehead areas.
-Melasma normally comes as dark brown dots which makes it more noticeable than freckles.
+Melasma normally comes with dark brown dots which makes it more noticeable than freckles.
 Exposure to UV light can cause it.

 Melasma & Freckles Removal is Possible

 Now you know the difference between melasma and freckles.
-You should consult a skin specialist if you are not able to differentiate different skin marks.
+You should consult a skin specialist if you are not able to differentiate between different skin marks.